 * Bank of America falls after earnings

-* Commodities continue to slip
+* Commodities continue to slip, energy drags

 * Fed's Beige Book due later in session